His Royal Highness (1932 film)

 His Royal Highness is a 1932 Australian musical film directed by F. W. Thring, also known as His Loyal Highness (Australia alternative title and title in the United Kingdom), starring George Wallace in his feature film debut.
 It was the first Australian film musical.

 Plot

 Tommy Dodds (George Wallace) is a stage hand who has a crush on Molly.
 He is knocked unconscious and dreams he is the King of Betonia.
 He scandalises the court by gambling with footmen and teaching his Prime Minister to roller skate, and uncovers a conspiracy by Torano and Yoiben.

 The rightful heir to the throne is discovered and Tommy is no longer king.
 He wakes up from his dream and sees that Molly is interested in someone else.

 Cast

-Original Play
+Original play

 The film was based on a stage show of two acts and seven scenes which Wallace had written and appeared in the 1920s.
 It was one of a series of "revusicals" written by Wallace during this period.
+Filmink noted it was one of many "silly musicals set in exotic fictitious locations" that were popular at the time.